shettyarjun/kaun_banega_crorepathi/README.md

 <li>inquirer</li>
 </ul>

-<h1>lets see if you can all the answers right and win 1 crore rupees</h1>
+<h1>lets see if you can get all the answers right and win 1 crore rupees</h1>